Mjz86/c_colon/README.md

 noexcept means the behaviour is undefined if the function returns to the caller using the catching return register.
 - noreturn/mayreturn:
 noreturn means the behaviour is undefined if the function returns to the caller using the normal return register.

+> refrences:
+- out/in/inout T:
+a value oriented reference-like type , for function arguments,  these don't necessarily mean that T will have the same address,  unless T isnt triviality relocatable, which will make T relocate into the stack in the caller.

+- T&:
+a typical l-value reference like rust , and if unrestricted , like c++. its like inout,for passing around T without potentially changing the adresss of T , unlike inout.
+-T&&:
+a typical r-value reference like c++ but borrow  checked like T&, and if unrestricted , like c++. its mut is used in the move constructors. its const is used in the copy constructors.
+( unlike c++ ,T&& cant bind to  const T&, but T& can bind to const T&&) -T&&&: a dropping reference,  meaning that after the lifetime  of the `T&&&` the entity will be dropped. used in the relocation constructors.

+- non forceref user defined refrences: are user defined types who's purpose is refrencing variables.

 > itanium-like definitions: